targetteal/o2-pt/rule-book.md

 # Organizational Structure

-**Organic Organizations** have an organizational structure composed of roles, circles, and restrictions, which define expectations and limitations of authority.
-Those elements form a hierarchy of circles, and are described in details in the upcoming section.
-The Organizational Structure of a circle can only be changed in the _Adapt Mode_ of its circle meeting.
+**Organic Organizations** have an _Organizational Structure_ composed of _Roles_, _Circles_, and _Restrictions_, which define expectations and limitations of authority.
+Those elements form a hierarchy of _Circles_, and are described in details in the upcoming section.
+The _Organizational Structure_ of a _Circle_ can only be changed in the _Adapt Mode_ of its _Circle Meeting_.

 ## Roles

-Members of the organization will typically perform work for the organization in one or more explicitly defined roles.
+Members of the organization will typically perform work for the organization in one or more explicitly defined _Roles_.

 A role is a part of the organization composed of:
 - A descriptive name (mandatory);